 As consumers, we're used to a certain level of protection from our own bad decisions.
 If we change our mind about an item we bought, we can usually return it.
 If a company doesn't offer returns, we can apply for a chargeback on the credit card we used.
 If the chargeback is denied, we can sell the item online to recoup most of the cost.

 But sometimes, buyer's remorse is a lot trickier to deal with.
-When you sign up for the wrong health insurance plan, you can't just drive to the Marketplace and exchange it for a new one.
+When you sign up for the wrong health insurance plan, you can't just head to the Marketplace and exchange it for a new one.
 You have to contend with specific rules unique to our health insurance system.

 If you regret choosing the wrong plan, you're not completely out of options.
 Read below to see where you stand.